 1. ETF’s are baskets of different stocks in anything you want: Indices, sectors, industries, bonds, dividend stocks, REIT’s, precious metals, commodities, foreign markets, foreign currencies and so much more!
 Just like Mutual funds.

-2. You can trade ETF’s in real time just like a stock during market hours.
+2. You can trade ETF’s in real time just like a stock, whether it is trading long or short, during market hours.
 Unlike Mutual funds which you can only close out the deal at the end of the day.
 Plus, if you’re mutual fund has a certain time period if you get out early you might have to either pay a fine or a bigger management fee.

 3. No front load, back load or any fees that aren’t already built into the price of each ETF.
 Unlike mutual funds which come with fees and on top of that, surprise fees.